Repent or Perish – There Are No Other Options For Eternal LIfe

-Repentance is a doctrine that is almost extinct in most Christian churches today.
-It’s something people don’t even like to discuss, much less practice.
+Bring this down-home to our day … repentance is a doctrine that is almost extinct in most Christian churches today.
+It’s something pastors rarely preach, and people don’t even like to discuss much less practice.
 It’s essential and a requirement established by Jesus and found throughout the Old and New Testaments.
-This is a requirement to enter His Kingdom, no exceptions!
+This is a requirement to enter His Kingdom, and there are no exceptions!

 The fact that Jesus’ first sermon was on repentance – Matt 4:17 – should underline its importance to every born-again believer in Christ as their Lord